 Davis Fire burns 3,300 acres near Reno; flare-ups expected due to wind event

-The Davis Fire near Reno has burned over 3,000 acres, and fire crews expect flare-ups to last through Sunday due to wind events, Truckee Meadows Fire and Rescue said.
+The Davis Fire south of Reno has burned over 3,000 acres and triggered evacuations, with fire crews expecting flare-ups to last through Sunday due to wind events, Truckee Meadows Fire and Rescue said.

 As of Sunday, the fire had burned 3,300 acres, and there was no containment progress.